 Before you protest that it’s too cold outside and that you don’t have room to run in your house or afore-mentioned matchbox apartment, calm down.
-This one is jogging on the spot, you only need the space your standing in, and you don’t have to pay for a treadmill.
+This one is jogging on the spot as opposed to its own workout.
+You only need the space your standing in, and you don’t have to pay for a treadmill.

 - Start jogging on the spot, while keeping your back straight.

 - Bring your knees as high as you can as you run – the higher you bring them, the better the stretch.

 - Keep going until your timer stops.
 Over time, increase the height of your jogs and the length of the exercise.